snugel/cas-offinder/README.md

 Cas-OFFinder is not limited by the number of mismatches and allows variations in protospacer-adjacent motif (PAM) sequences recognized by Cas9, the essential protein com-ponent in RGENs.

-Requires pre-installed OpenCL library to compile and run.
+Requires pre-installed OpenCL library to compile.

 Cas-OFFinder is distributed under new BSD license.